 The NAP does not exist in isolation and existing frameworks can assist with embedding and evidencing progression on WPS.
-One useful tool is the Public Sector Duty by which a public body is required to set out in its strategic plan an assessment of the human rights and equality issues relevant to its functions and purpose as the foundation for putting policies, plans and actions in place to address these issues and report annually on progress.58 WPS, human rights and gender equality should be mutually reinforcing.
-Making progress under the NAP Pillars towards WPS goals will assist public bodies in meeting part of their Public Sector Duty, and NAP http://www.irishstatutebook.ie/eli/2014/act/25/section/ 42/enacted/en/html#sec42 A public body shall have regard to the need to eliminate discrimination, promote equality of opportunity and treatment, and protect human rights in the performance of their functions. responsible actors can benefit from the Duty's mainstreaming approach when developing the next NAP.
+One useful tool is the Public Sector Duty by which a public body is required to set out in its strategic plan an assessment of the human rights and equality issues relevant to its functions and purpose as the foundation for putting policies, plans and actions in place to address these issues and report annually on progress.
+WPS, human rights and gender equality should be mutually reinforcing.
+Making progress under the NAP Pillars towards WPS goals will assist public bodies in meeting part of their Public Sector Duty, and NAP next NAP.